tonyfarha/tonyfarha/README.md

 🚧 This section is under construction. 🚧

 In the meantime, you can check out the 'Just for Fun' mini projects I've worked on.
 You can find them under my repos.

-### 💭 My Coding Philosophy
-"Write code as if the next person to maintain it is a violent psychopath who knows where you live."

 ###  📫 How to reach me:
 <p>